tarunawahyudi/wpaigen-ai-generator/readme.txt

     * Monitor daily usage and limits.
     * Track your current plan (Free or Pro).
     * Real-time trending keywords with traffic statistics.
+    * Scheduled articles management with advanced filtering and pagination.
     * Prominent display for Pro version features and offers.
-* **Seamless Pro Upgrade:** Easily upgrade to WPaigen Pro for unlimited access to all features. <-- Simplified "WPaigen AI Generator Pro" to "WPaigen Pro"
+* **Seamless Pro Upgrade:** Easily upgrade to WPaigen Pro for unlimited access to all features.
     * Secure payment processing integrated with Midtrans.
 * **Free Version Available:** Start generating content immediately with our generous free plan.